nina-mizrahi/rnn-human-learning-thesis/README.md

 ## 📁 Repository Contents

-- `Github_copy_of_Winners_Only.ipynb`: Main notebook for training, testing, and analyzing RNN models on Hexxed gameplay data.
-- `data/`: (If available) Processed and padded gameplay sequences from Hexxed.io.
-- `models/`: Control models, RNN architectures, and masked loss functions.
-- `figures/`: Visuals including accuracy curves, confusion matrices, and architecture diagrams.
+- `Player_Gameplay_Data_Preprocessing.ipynb`: Processes raw user action sequences and generates board state/action datasets.
+- `Control_Models.ipynb`: Implements and evaluates linear and nonlinear dense control models.
+- `RNNs.ipynb`: Builds 3 RNN architectures with varying LSTM layers to model sequential dependencies.
+Includes custom masked loss and accuracy functions
+- `Model_Comparison.ipynb`: Compares performance of RNNs vs control models, including feature ablations.
+- `Sequence_Tracking.ipynb`: Analyzes accuracy across sequence steps to evaluate temporal modeling.
+- `NMizrahiPoster.pdf`: A one-page visual summary of the experiment, methods, and key findings.
-- `thesis/`: [Optional] Full thesis PDF or DOCX if included for context.
+- `thesis/`: Full thesis PDF for academic context.

+> 📌 All notebooks were originally developed in a single file and later split into modular parts for ease of navigation.
+For best results, follow the order listed above.

+> 🔁 All notebooks were re-run for GitHub upload and may show minor differences in results compared to the thesis and poster due to retraining variance.

 ---

 ## 📈 Key Results

-- A single-layer LSTM model outperformed dense control networks, achieving ~68% validation accuracy.
+- A single-layer LSTM model outperformed dense control networks, achieving ~69% validation accuracy.
 - Temporal structure was more important than depth or non-linearity for modeling behavior.
 - RNNs captured aspects of strategic learning but failed to replicate true "leaps of insight."